znuny/manual/source/agentinterface/statistics/index.rst

 Show as dashboard widget
   Should the report be available as a dashboard widget? (only charts can be  used) Validity
-  Is the stat valid for use?
+  Is the report valid for use?

 Configure Axis and Filters
 ==========================